 - 1. Stop TrackStudio, if it is running. - 2.
 Start Server Manager (available in TrackStudio SA only). - 3.
-Select the Database -> Database Connectivity tab.

-- 4. Enter the JDBC connection properties. - 5.
+Select the Database -> Database Connectivity tab. - 4.
+Enter the JDBC connection properties of the empty database (without any tables). - 5.
 Select the General tab. - 6.
 Specify the character encoding of the database. - 7.
 Select the Database -> Database Management tab. - 8.
 Specify the name of the imported XML file in the Choose XML data file field. - 9.
 Click the Create Database button.